Equal Visibility Everywhere

 Equal Visibility Everywhere, also known as EVE, is a non-profit 501(c)(3) organization based in Miami, Florida.
 EVE was founded in 2010 by the psychologist and former college professor Lynette Long, with the mission "to achieve gender parity in the monuments, symbols, and icons, of the United States."
-Its ongoing projects include adding more statues of women to the National Statuary Hall Collection, creating new historical markers honoring America's heroes, adding images of women to America's paper currency and coins, increasing the number of women honored on stamps and Google Doodles, and increasing the number of female character balloons in parades.
+Its ongoing projects include adding more statues of women to the National Statuary Hall Collection, creating new historical markers honoring America's female heroes, adding images of women to America's paper currency and coins, increasing the number of women honored on stamps, street names, and increasing the number of female character balloons in parades.
+The organization has campaigned for statues of women such as Amelia Earhart in Kansas and Harriet Tubman in Maryland.

 Women in U.S. Monuments

 Equal Visibility Everywhere's U.S. Monuments & Memorials project covers statues, plaques, and historical markers — the overwhelming majority of which are dedicated to men.
-Only 8% of statues in the U.S. recognize women.
+Only 7% of real statues in the U.S. recognize women.
 Out of 5,193 public outdoor sculptures of individuals in the United States, only 394 are of women.
-Additionally, no national memorial in Washington DC is of a woman—all 44 honor men.
+Additionally, only one national memorial in Washington DC honors women — The Vietnam Women's Memorial.
 In July 1884, the first U.S. statue of a woman, Margaret Haughery, was erected in New Orleans.
 The statue of Margaret depicts her seated in her office but with a child nearby suggesting the looming role as mother.